X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 ## Possible 65C816 Support Compatibilty

-The 8-Bit Guy has indicated that a future upgrade path for the X16 may involve the WDC 65C816.
-The '816 is  _almost_ fully comnpatibe with the 65C02 **except** for 4 opcodes (`BBRx`, `BBSx`, `RMBx`, and `SMBx`).
+The Commander X16 may be upgraded at some point to use the WDC 65C816.
+The 65C816 is _almost_ fully comnpatibe with the 65C02 **except** for 4 instructions (`BBRx`, `BBSx`, `RMBx`, and `SMBx`).

-If you plan on using these opcodes in your programs, be aware they may need to be modified should the `816 become officially supported.
+We recommend *not* using the BBR, BBS, RMB and SMB instructions, as these are not even fully supported across different 65C02 CPUs and the corresponding opcodes are completely different instructions on the 65C816.

+These instruction are *not* supported on the Commander X16 as of the R47 release.

 ## Overview

-The WDC65C02 CPU is a modern version of the MOS6502 with a few additional opcodes and addressing modes capable of running at up to 14 MHz.
+The WDC65C02 CPU is a modern version of the MOS6502 with a few additional instructions and addressing modes capable of running at up to 14 MHz.
 On the Commander X16 it is clocked at 8 MHz.